 - Although turn signals are not required, motorcycle equipment must include two mirrors (right and left) for motorcycles built after April 1, 1977; a muffler is required to comply with Pennsylvania’s speed-based noise scale up to a maximum sound limit of 88 decibels

-- Although there is no age restriction on passengers, a passenger seat and passenger footrests are necessary if passengers are carried
+- There is no age restriction on passengers; however, a passenger seat and passenger footrests are necessary if passengers are carried

-- Handlebar height is unregulated by Pennsylvania, unlike many other states
+- Handlebar height is unregulated in Pennsylvania, unlike many other states.
+There are no restrictions.

 - Motorcycle rider safety education is state-funded and available to eligible riders